pythonai170624/pages/A19b-NLP.md

 nlp = spacy.load("en_core_web_sm")

 # Process the text
-doc8 = nlp('Apple is about to build a Hong Kong factory for $6 million')
+doc8 = nlp('Apple is about to build a factory in Hong Kong for $6 million')

 # Print tokens
 for token in doc8: